 Safety is paramount at Tutor Hunt.
 We take safeguarding very seriously and are always committed to the highest standard of safety and wellbeing of children.
 Safeguarding children and adults at risk requires everyone to be fully committed to the highest possible standards of openness, integrity, and accountability.

 Anyone working with children must keep in mind that they are engaged with a vulnerable group, who may be susceptible to a range of mistreatments, both physical and emotional.
 The welfare of children must be the top priority for any teacher or tutor, and they are bound by law to report any signs that a child is suffering from abuse, whether that abuse has taken place during lesson time, or outside it.
+All Tutors at Tutor Hunt must hold an Enhanced DBS which includes the children's barred list check, this will be reviewed by our staff periodically.

 The purpose of this safeguarding procedure is to enable tutors and teachers to protect any children who come under their care and tutelage - to instruct and empower them to work to their best ability, while ensuring the children in their care remain safe.